I lived with two boys who were passionate and dedicated gamers for 10 years. It was the main focus of their days.

-When I first became a parent almost 20 years ago I knew that I wanted to follow a “peaceful parenting” path but I didn’t have much of an idea what that meant in practice.
-My highest goal for myself was to live in peace, joy and freedom and I wanted to extend this to my relationships with my two children.
+When I first became a parent 22 years ago I knew that I wanted to follow a “peaceful parenting” path but I didn’t have much of an idea what that meant in practice.

 - I didn’t want to be an authoritarian parent that relied on punishments, rules and control tactics.

-- I wanted to allow my children to express their emotions freely and to follow their natural curiosity.
+- I wanted to allow my children to express their emotions freely and to follow their natural curiosity and desire to learn.

-What I also didn’t realise was that I had some deep, unconscious conditioning (learned beliefs) about the role of a parent and about how children “should” behave.
+When my sons were little I didn’t realise that I had some deep, unconscious conditioning (learned beliefs) about the role of a parent and about how children “should” behave.
 I felt a terrible weight of responsibility for my children’s health and wellbeing and also found myself reacting to behaviour, emotions and play that seemed “unacceptable” or “dangerous”.
 I heard judgements and threats come out of my mouth that shocked me.
 When this old conditioning came to the fore, I sounded just like my own parents.

 The passion for gaming begins….